back to Rio!

 Bell writes:

 "Despite the strong influence of French design, the new Rio owes much to Italian architects.
-Still arise here and there copies of the Portuguese style, called with disdain by many Brazilians as 'plum pudding' style'.
+Still arise here and there copies of the Portuguese style, called with disdain by many Brazilians as 'plum pudding' style.'
 Januzzi designed more than 5000 buildings in the city and won two major design awards for his brilliant work in the Brazilian capital."

 Worthy of note is the disdain with which the Brazilian elite regarded Portuguese architecture.
 Bell identifies the style as having: "French windows, facade Spanish, English sills, German or Italian roof and shutters.
 Abuse of blue, green and red and the use of images of saints."